 Join us on the Outer Banks this Fourth of July as we celebrate with fireworks, fun, festivities and more!
 This year, our area will host four fireworks shows at the following locations: Avalon Pier in Kill Devil Hills, Nags Head Fishing Pier in Nags Head, fireworks over the sound in Manteo, and the Avon Fishing Pier in the village of Avon on Hatteras Island.
 The Outer Banks has plenty for you and the family to enjoy.

 39th Annual New World Festival of the Arts

 “New World Festival of the Arts is a show where people can experience the very best of fine art and craft,” said Dare County Arts Council staff member and New World Festival of the Arts show organizer Louise Sanderlin.
-“Whether artists are new to the show or have participated the past 37 years, each year we are always surprised by the volume of creativity and new collections shown.
+“Whether artists are new to the show or have participated for the past 37 years, each year we are always surprised by the volume of creativity and new collections that are shown.
 All of our vendors have developed such a wonderful connection within the community through their talents and personalities.”

-A celebration of Hatteras watermen with seafood cooking demos, fishing boats and gear, fishing industry skills contests and competitions, live music and games for children.
+A celebration of Hatteras watermen with seafood cooking demos, fishing boats and gear, fishing industry skills contests and competitions, live music, and games for children.
 Day at the Docks was started to celebrate the "Spirit of Hatteras" when the village recovered from Hurricane Isabel in 2003 as an intact community, anchored by the commercial and charter fishermen.
 The event is a confirmation of the strength of community, heritage and living traditions of the waterman.